-- 1.1 By virtue of Part 3 and Section 64 of the Local Government & Public Involvement in Health Act 2007 ('the Act') the Council will be required to consult on and adopt one of the two political governance models prescribed by the Act, namely the Leader and Cabinet Executive model and the Mayor and Cabinet Executive model. - 1.2 The Leader and Cabinet Executive model under the 2007 Act differs slightly from what that Act calls the "old style" Leader and Cabinet model (under the LGA 2000).
+- 1.1 By virtue of Part 3 and Section 64 of the Local Government & Public Involvement in Health Act 2007 ('the 2007 Act') the Council is required to consult on and adopt one of the two political governance models prescribed by the Act, namely the 'Leader and Cabinet Executive' model and the 'Mayor and Cabinet Executive' model.
+Although the new government is committed to the allowing local authorities to return to the pre Local Government Act 2000 committee system, this will require primary legislation and does not affect the timetable for the implementation of the 2007 Act reforms. - 1.2 The Leader and Cabinet Executive model under the 2007 Act differs slightly from what that Act calls the "old style" Leader and Cabinet model (under the LGA 2000).
 The main differences are: - (i) Under the "old style" arrangements a Leader could be "strong" or "weak".
 With a "strong" Leader the Cabinet is appointed by the Leader.
 With a "weak" Leader the Cabinet is appointed by the full Council.
 Under the 2007 Act the Cabinet must be appointed by the Leader.
 TDC currently appoints the Leader and Deputy Leader and the Cabinet Leader then elects the Cabinet - (ii) Under the "old style" arrangements it was possible for the Constitution to make provision with respect to the allocation of executive functions amongst the Cabinet that is to say the Constitution could specify the terms of reference and portfolios of the Leader, the Cabinet collectively and individual Cabinet Members.
 Under the 2007 Act the Cabinet Leader will decide these matters, i.e. the position will be the same for a Leader as for a directly elected Mayor.
 In practice this means that in future the Leader will determine the portfolio allocation of executive functions without the input of full Council. - (iii) Under the "old style" arrangements the Constitution "may include provision with respect to...the election and term of office of the executive leader" that is to say, the Leader's term of office is for the full Council to decide when approving the Constitution.
 Under the 2007 Act the Leader's term of office (in the case of a Council operating whole-council elections) will be four years. - 1.3 In the Mayor and Cabinet Executive model the Mayor is directly elected for four years, appoints the Cabinet and determines their portfolios.
-He or she cannot be removed from office by the Council
+He or she cannot be removed from office by the Council.